 1. Start small

-Taking advantage of any free recycling programs in your area is an easy way to get some wins on the board for your recycling program without much effort on your part.
+Taking advantage of any free recycling programs in your area is an easy way to get some wins on the board for your initiative without much effort on your part.
 These successes will give your business the necessary momentum to move onto bigger initiatives.